A Practical, Flexible Change Program for YOU, YOUR FAMILY and your life/lives!

 Get along with others, make friends, develop healthy relationships, protect themselves, and in general, be able to interact with the society harmoniously using.
 ‘Good’ manners.

-Communication, interpersonal Skills, decision making, problem solving, self awareness, empathy, assertiveness, confidence, learning…
+Communication, interpersonal skills, decision making, problem-solving, self-awareness, focus/concentration, empathy, assertiveness, confidence, learning…

-Communication, teamwork, problem solving, self management, planning and organising, basic IT skills
+Communication, teamwork, problem-solving, self-management, planning, and organizing, basic IT skills

 Career goals, interviewing skills, resume writing, applying for work.